Virtual Dub

 MSU Denoiser.

-FWIW, I use Neat Video for noise reduction.
-This is a
+FWIW, I use Neat Video for noise reduction which

-achieved with AVISynth.
-It is very easy to use and
+what can be achieved with AVISynth.
+It is very easy

-achieves great results with minimal effort.
-If you
+to use and achieves great results with minimal

-have more than a couple of tapes to do, I would
+effort.
+If you have more than a couple of tapes to

 Adding 3rd Party Filters

-available, mostly 32bit, that can do all sorts of great
+filters available, mostly 32bit, that can do all sorts of

-things with/to your video.
-They come in the form of
+great things with/to your video.
+They come in the

-single files with the VDF extension.
-Most filters are
+form of single files with the VDF extension.
+Most

-downloaded in ZIP format; the ZIP normally also
+filters are downloaded in ZIP or 7Z format; the ZIP

 There are two methods to load 3rd party filters into